 Q. "Do you offer any other UV water filters?"

-A. Yes, we offer countertop, whole house, and heavy duty commercial UV water filter systems.
+A. Yes, we offer a countertop UV water filter system.

 Q. "What is a micron rating?"

 A. The average size of the openings between pieces of the filter media are represented in microns.
 For example, a 40-micron filter has larger openings than a 5-micron filter.
 Consequently, the 40-micron filter element will let larger particles pass through the filter than the 5-micron element.

 As a general rule, the smaller micron rating for a filter is better, but as with most everything, there is a trade-off.
 Flow capability usually drops off as the micron rating gets smaller.
 To overcome this, low micron-rating filters must have larger elements to keep from sacrificing precious flow.